Jackie Bray

 John Bray (22 April 1909 – 20 November 1982) was an English footballer who played as a left-half.
 He won six caps for England between 1934 and 1937.
 His younger brother, George, was also a professional footballer and spent his entire career with Burnley.

-He played for Manchester Central, before spending 1929 to 1938 with Manchester City, winning an FA Cup runner-up medal in 1933 and a winners medal in 1934, before helping the club to the First Division title in 1936–37.
+He played for Manchester Central before spending 1929 to 1938 with Manchester City, winning an FA Cup runner-up medal in 1933 and a winners medal in 1934, before helping the club to the First Division title in 1936–37.
 He guested for numerous clubs during World War II, and briefly managed Watford in the 1947–48 season.
 After leaving Watford, he served Nelson as player-manager from February to September 1948.

 Early and personal life

-John Bray was born on 22 April 1909 in Oswaldtwistle, Lancashire; his father was a coal miner and his mother worked as a cotton weaver.
+John Bray was born on 22 April 1909 in Oswaldtwistle, Lancashire; his father was a coal miner, and his mother worked as a cotton weaver.
 His younger brother, George, also became a professional footballer and spent his entire career with Burnley.
 Bray married Bertha Chadwick in a private ceremony at Huncoat Village Church, Accrington in April 1936.
 Bray was also an accomplished cricket player, attached to Accrington Cricket Club.
-He ran a sports outfitting business in the town after his footballing career ended.
+He ran a sports business in Nelson on Pendle Street after his footballing career ended.
 John Bray died on 20 November 1982, at the age of 72, in Blackburn.

 Club career

-Bray represented East Lancashire and played for Clayton Olympia, before joining Manchester Central by 1928.
+Bray represented East Lancashire and played for Clayton Olympia before joining Manchester Central by 1928.
 He signed with Manchester City the following year.
 He made his debut against Manchester derby rivals Manchester United at Maine Road on 8 February 1930.
 He helped the "Citizens" to finish third in the First Division in 1929–30.
 They dropped to eighth place in 1930–31 and then 14th in 1931–32.
 City reached the FA Cup semi-finals in 1932, where they lost 1–0 to Arsenal at Villa Park.
 Though they could only manage a 16th-place finish in the league in 1932–33, City reached the FA Cup final, losing 3–0 to Everton at Wembley.
 They then rose up to fifth place in 1933–34, and won the FA Cup with a 2–1 victory over Portsmouth; Bray played in the final after passing a late fitness test.
 City finished fourth in 1934–35 and ninth in 1935–36.
 In 1936–37, Bray was a virtual ever-present as Manchester City took the Football League title.
-The Maine Road outfit then dropped to 21st place in 1937–38, and were relegated into the Second Division.
+The Maine Road club then dropped to 21st place in 1937–38, and were relegated into the Second Division.

 His career was then interrupted by World War II, during which time he served in the Royal Air Force.
 During the war he guested for Blackburn Rovers, Nottingham Forest, Bolton Wanderers, Crewe Alexandra, Birmingham and Port Vale.